 After the damage caused by the second raid had been repaired, but before canal traffic could resume, the third raid struck.
 The canal was heavily damaged and the water gushed into the valley and transformed the fields into a lake of water.

-Towards the top of the picture, water can clearly be seen flowing out of the canal into the neighbouring fields.
+Towards the top of the picture is the breach where the water has drained out of the canal into the neighbouring fields.

 One of the losses was a 9Sqn Lancaster piloted by F/O Denton.
 Shortly after bombing he was hit by flak and set on fire.
 F/Sgt George Thompson, the wireless operator, rescued both gunners from their burning turrets but suffered severe burns in doing so.
 The Lancaster crash landed at Brussels and Thompson was rushed to hospital where he died three weeks later.
 The mid-upper gunner, Sgt Potts also died.
 F/Sgt Thompson was awarded a posthumous Victoria Cross for his courage.